UPDATED AUGUST 2025

 Bandar Abbas, Isfahan, Kish, Mashhad, Qeshm, Shiraz, Tabriz, Imam Khomeini (Tehran), Mehrabad (Tehran), Urmia, Ahvaz, Kerman and Larestan.

-Afghanistan, Bangladesh, Canada, Colombia, Iraq, Jordan, Nepal, Pakistan, Somalia, Sri Lanka, United Kingdom and United States.
+Passport holders from Afghanistan, Bangladesh, Canada, Colombia, Iraq, Jordan, Nepal, Pakistan, Somalia, Sri Lanka, United Kingdom and United States are not eligible for visa on arrival.

 Iran free trade zone